Warring States Project

 - The Research Prospect

-The topic for the 2014 Alpha Seminar meeting is the question of Luke and Q, since our analysis of Luke appears to offer an alternative to Q. Predistributed papers, notes, and background reading suggestions are posted on the Seminar page.
+The topic for the 2014 Alpha Seminar meeting at EGL is the question of Luke and Q, since our analysis of Luke appears to offer an alternative to Q. Predistributed papers, notes, and background reading suggestions are posted on the Luke page of the Alpha Forum section.
+There will be two meetings at SBL in November: the usual acquaintance session at 8-9 AM on Monday, and a longer seminar slot at 8-10 PM on Sunday evening.
+The topic for the latter will be the relation between Luke's Sermon on the Plain and Matthew's Sermon on the Mount.

 Throughout the year, the Project's dedicated Alpha Christianity E-list offers a permanent forum for questions and proposals on any topic from the first Christian century.
 Let us hear from you.
-Much is waiting to be done, and work done so far is waiting to be extended and refined.
+Much is waiting to be done, and work so far done is waiting to be refined and extended.